HoffsMH/infra/assets/workstation/taskell.md

 - bookmarking into capture also bulk bookmarking
 - keybind to focus master no matter where in stack you are
 - just get a simple mp3 into dotfiles and make it link to something for `timer` command to play
+- time for a way to "minimize" windows through keypress